kumajimmy/fantasy_footballl_22/README.md

-# Fantasy Football Projections for 2021

-In this repo, you'll find fantasy football projections for the 2021 season for use in your VOR models or whatever fantasy football project you're working on.
+# Breakout (BO) Wide Receiver (WR) Study for 2022-2023 Season

+In this repo, you will find a jupyter notebook outlining the steps taken to determine a breakout WR based on this upcoming season's ADP data.

-If you want to update the projections manually yourself: clone this repo, create a Python virtual environment, install the requirements found in `requirements.txt`1 using `pip install -r requirements.txt`.
-Head over to this FantasyPros link and download and replace each position CSV file in the `data` folder.
-Unfortanently, scraping the page does not work.
-Once you download and replace the position-specific projections, activate the virtual environment and run python `compile.py`.
-This will compile all projections in to a single `all_compiled.csv` file in the `data` folder.
-You can use this CSV file like you did with 2020 data in the VOR section of the course.
-For ADP data, head to this Fantasy Pros link.
-This data is scrapable with bs4.
+If you want to follow along: clone this repo, create a Python virtual environment, install the requirements found in `requirements.txt` using `pip install -r requirements.txt`.

+In the PFR_scripts folder, there are a few different scripts to scrape specific types of data off of Pro Football Reference.
+Please feel free to use them.
+In the Other folder, there are a variety of other quick studies that I did as I learned to data munge and analyze.
+They are not as well documented as the purpose of this repo is for breakout WR study.